WolvenSpirit/lightweight_framework/README.md

 By the end of this I do intend to make it safe enough to be used for a blog site or other things of that scale.

+ Update: Recently I have been reading on Hack and HHVM and this project may either fork into a Hack one, that version being the main, and this one following behind it.